|read the article|

-Start by choosing a unique connection name and set the Data Source combo box to the already configured DB2 data source.
-For the URL field use the specific JDBC driver syntax (for example jdbc:db2://10.0.0.16:50000/SAMPLE:retrieveMessagesFromServerOnGetMessage=true; means a connection to a DB2 server database SAMPLE located at IP 10.0.0.16)
+Start by choosing a unique connection name and set the Data Source combo box to the preconfigured DB2 data source.
+For the URL field use the specific JDBC driver syntax (for example, jdbc:db2://10.0.0.16:50000/SAMPLE:retrieveMessagesFromServerOnGetMessage=true; means a connection to a DB2 server database SAMPLE located at IP 10.0.0.16)

-One of interesting operation available on table nodes is the "Export to XML" action.
-That allows the export of database table content under an XML structure.
-Please note that on demand, oXygen is able create a basic XSD schema for the table you need to export.
+One of the interesting operations available on table nodes is the "Export to XML" action.
+That allows the database table content to be exported under an XML structure.
+Please note that oXygen is able create a basic XSD schema for the table you need to export.

 oXygen also features a tool that is able to generate an XSD schema based on a set of database tables.
 The tool is available under the "Tools" menu "Convert DB structure to XML Schema" action.
 Basically if you select a set of tables oXygen can generate an XSD schema that describes table data definitions and take into account the key relationships.

 The Table Explorer view from the Database Perspective is able to represent a database table content or the result of an SQL interrogation.
-If you like to edit a database table content you can use the Edit operation from contextual menu of the Datasource Explorer view.
+If you want to edit a database table content you can use the Edit operation from contextual menu of the Data Source Explorer view.